Skip to main content

 And it's for this reason that I was thinking there was no way they were going to kill El.

 I ended up being half-right.
 The show's deepest cut comes here at the end when El allows the herself to be swept away as The Upside-Down collapses once and for all, and all her friends watch helplessly.
-When I talk about this show forcing us to say real goodbyes, this is certainly the epicenter of what I mean.
+When I talk about this season forcing us to say real goodbyes, and the show exploring real emotions, this is certainly the epicenter of what I mean.

 But as with something like Will eventually discovering he has superpowers, Eleven disappearing from the group is a development with a lot of thematic backing behind it.
 She has been this group's tether to this dark other-world, and so to believe that this is truly beyond retrieval, she needs to disappear.